shaikhyasir91/Netflix_Sql_Project/README.md

 ## SQL Queries

 The project includes a series of SQL queries for each analysis.
+Below are some key queries.

 1. **Count the number of Movies vs TV Shows:**
     ```sql